IvanPlisyakov/Material-Complexity-Visualizer/Documentation/GettingStarted.md

 **Editor Preferences → Plugins → Material Complexity Visualizer**

 Here you can change:
-- View mode and normalization defaults
+- Default view mode and normalization (per new tab)
 - Wire label font size and shadow
 - Gradient colors and presets
 - Metric weights for Total mode